zhuqiuyang/hacker-notes/SICP/9ANotes.md

 ### Part 1:

-And so what we'd like to do now is diverge from the plan of telling you how to organize bigprograms, and rather tell you something about the mechanisms by which these things can be made to work.
+And so what we'd like to do now is diverge from the plan of telling you how to organize big programs, and rather tell you something about the mechanisms by which these things can be made to work.